Ankur071/Calculator/README.md

 # Calculator
-Made a Calculator using Javascript
+Made a basic Calculator using Javascript